Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 My Life as a Software Developer in India

 I am Siva, working as a Software Developer in Hyderabad, India.
-Working as a Software Developer is very exciting as you see new things coming in everyday.
-If there are no new things at least we put a new fancy name to some old concept and celebrate (#microservices) :-).
-But in my opinion working as a Software Developer in India is little bit different and hard too.
-Few things are good, and few things are bad.
+Working as a Software Developer is very exciting as you see new things coming in every day.
+If there are no new things, at least we put a new fancy name to some old concept and celebrate (#microservices) :-).
+But in my opinion, working as a Software Developer in India is a little bit different and hard too.
+A few things are good, and a few things are bad.

 MyBatis Tutorial : Part4 – Spring Integration